 Alon, Uri.
-An Introduction to Systems Biology.
-London: Chapman and Hall, 2006.
-Cell biologist Alon is associated with the Physics of Complex Systems group at the Weizmann Institute of Science, Israel.
-See also Alon’s note in Universal Principles.
+An Introduction to Systems Biology: Design Principles of Biological Circuits.
+London: Chapman and Hall, 2019.
+Cell biologist Uri Alon is a cell biologist in the Physics of Complex Systems group at the Weizmann Institute of Science, Israel.
+The work is a second edition from 2007 which was a leading textbook for the fiels.
+See also Alon’s entry in Universal Principles.

 Alvarez-Buylla, Elena, et al. Systems Biology Approaches to Development beyond Bioinformatics.
 BioScience.
 66/5, 2016.
 We cite this contribution by Universidad Nacional Autonoma de Mexico (UNAM) researchers (bio notes below) as a good example of the growing realizations of both an independently existing, universally effective self-organizing complex network phenomena and their procreative influence on flora and fauna organisms and environments.
 We excerpt the author’s biographic interests, which help evoke this major change in evolutionary thinking and synthesis.